google-deepmind/bbeh/README.md

 ## Leaderboard

+BBEH has a full version with 4520 examples, and a mini version with 460 examples.

 Click [here](leaderboard.md) to see the leaderboard.
 Feel free to also contribute results for models not already on the leaderboard.

 ## Evaluation